-- 1. Psychopathology (PSY- GS 8200-P) [Formerly PSY-GS 340-P] - 2.
-Research Methods in Clinical Psychology (PSY 8310-A&S) [Formerly PSY 310-A&S] - 3.
-Assessment - 1.
-Students must take and pass at least two of the following three courses: - i.
-Cognitive Assessment PSY-GS 8300-P [Formerly PSY-GS 343-P] - ii.
-Psychological Assessment PSY 8312-A&S [Formerly PSY 312-A&S] - iii.
-Clinical Neuropsychology PSY 8354-A&S [Formerly PSY 354-A&S] - 4.
-Theories of Psychotherapy (PSY 8315-A&S) [Formerly PSY 315-A&S] - 5.
-Professional Ethics in Clinical Psychology (PSY 8353-A&S) [Formerly PSY 353-A&S] - 6.
-Two additional classes from two of the three following areas: - 1.
-Psychopathology - 2.
-Intervention - 3.
-Assessment - 7.
-To fulfill APA distribution requirements, students must pass at least one course covering the current body of knowledge in each of the following areas, and demonstrate competence in each area by successful completion of the targeted course(s).
-Appendix B lists the specific classes that can be used to meet the requirements in each area. - 1.
-Affective Bases of Behavior
+- 1. Psychopathology (PSY- GS 8200-P)

+- 2. Research Methods in Clinical Psychology (PSY 8310-A&S)

+- 3. Assessment

+- 1. Students must take and pass at least two of the following three courses:

+- i.
+Cognitive Assessment PSY-GS 8300-P

+- ii.
+Psychological Assessment PSY 8312-A&S

+- iii.
+Clinical Neuropsychology PSY 8354-A&S

+- 4. Theories of Psychotherapy (PSY 8315-A&S)

+- 5. Professional Ethics in Clinical Psychology (PSY 8353-A&S)

+- 6. Two additional classes from two of the three following areas:

+- 1. Psychopathology

+- 2. Intervention

+- 3. Assessment

+- 7. To fulfill APA distribution requirements, students must pass at least one course covering the current body of knowledge in each of the following areas and demonstrate competence in each area by successful completion of the targeted course(s).
+Appendix B lists the specific classes that can be used to meet the requirements in each area.
+Note that some specific courses can be used to cover more than one core area requirement (see Clinical Program of Study).

+- 1. Affective Bases of Behavior

 - 2. Biological Aspects of Behavior

 - 3. Cognitive and Affective Bases of Behavior

 - 4. Developmental Aspects of Behavior

 - 5. Social Aspects of Behavior

 - 6. Individual Differences in Behavior

 - 7. History and Systems of Psychology (this requirement is met through the distribution of content that is included in the core courses in the clinical science curriculum).

 - 8. Psychological Measurement

 - 9. Research Methodology

 - 10. Techniques of Data Analysis

 - 8. Additional APA distribution requirements for psychopathology, and professional standards and ethics are met through courses that are required by the Psychological Sciences program and/or the Clinical Science area group.
 APA distribution courses can also be used to fulfill departmental requirements.

-- 9. All Clinical students must complete either four semesters of (a) PSY 8360-A&S [Formerly PSY 360-A&S) (Seminar in Clinical Science, (b) two semesters (not necessarily consecutive) of PSY-GS 8420-P [Formerly PSY-GS 349-P] (Seminar in Developmental Psychopathology), or (c) two semesters (not necessarily consecutive) of PSY-GS 8420-P [Formerly PSY-GS 349-P] (Seminar in Intervention Research) during their graduate training.
+- 9. All Clinical students must complete either four semesters of (a) PSY 8360-A&S (Seminar in Clinical Science, or (b) two semesters (not necessarily consecutive) of PSY-GS 8420-P (Seminar in Developmental Psychopathology).

-- 10. APA accreditation requires that all clinical students demonstrate Advanced Integrative Knowledge of the Basic Discipline Specific Content areas.
+- 10. APA accreditation requires that all clinical students demonstrate Advanced Integrative Knowledge of the Basic Discipline - Specific Content areas.
 To fulfill this APA requirement, students (a) must pass at least one course that integrates at least two basic content areas or (b) an approved educational experience that provides basic coverage in two areas and integration across those two areas.
 Appendix B lists the specific classes that can be used to meet the requirement in this area.